The Great Medals

 And the Institute's Thesis Prize

-Prince Albert I encouraged people to “know, love and protect the oceans”.
-True to the message of its founder, the Oceanographic Institute acts in many ways.
-One of them consists in honouring personalities who are edifying in the field of ocean protection.
+Prince Albert Ier encouraged people to “know, love and protect the oceans”.
+True to its founder’s message, the Oceanographic Institute takes action in many ways.
+One of them is to honor eminent personalities in the field of ocean protection.

 Stars who SET AN EXAMPLE